-This year, 21 states and Washington, D.C. saw increases in the minimum wage, according to Ballotpedia.
+Last year, 21 states and Washington, D.C. similarly saw increases in the minimum wage, according to Ballotpedia.
+Many of the states on the 2019 and 2020 lists are a part of a cohort experiencing incremental increases to their minimum wage over a 5 or 10 year period.
 The result: an abundance of restaurant closings, widespread job loss, and customer complaints about rising menu prices.

 The restaurant industry has become synonymous with razor-thin margins and, as anticipated, these wage adjustments hit our industry especially hard.
 A study by Harri revealed that a whopping 71% of restaurants have responded to the recent minimum wage increases by raising menu prices.